raffaelespazzoli/casl-ansible/docs/PROVISIONING_GCP.md

 You need to own a DNS domain.
 Instructions here apply if you choose to buy a domain with [Google Domains](https://domains.google.com).
 Choose a DNS domain, henceforth referred to as `$dns_domain`.
-Create a domain dns domain zone in google cloud that reflects that domain by going [here](https://console.cloud.google.com/net-services/dns/zones)
+Create a dns domain zone in google cloud that reflects that domain by going [here](https://console.cloud.google.com/net-services/dns/zones)
 The first record of the zone will be a NS record.
 It will contain 4 dns servers.
-To my understainf although that field is editable, you have to use the servers that are assigned to you.
+To my understanding, although that field is editable, you have to use the servers that are assigned to you.
 Copy those server in the dns domain configuration of your domain registrar.
 The propagation of this information to the entire internet may take hours.
 To watch progress, you can create an A record with `a-name` in you zone and then issue this command from you laptop:
 ```
 watch nslookup <a-name>.$dns_domain
 ```
-wait untill that starts resolving.
+wait until that starts resolving.

 ### Configure SSH keys

 Upload your ssh key for connecting to the vm by going [here](https://console.cloud.google.com/compute/metadata).
 You also have to define a user for this key.
-We will refer to this user hneceforth as `$gcp_user`.
+We will refer to this user henceforth as `$gcp_user`.

 ### Configure the gcp service account

 Create a service account by going [here](https://console.cloud.google.com/iam-admin/serviceaccounts).
 Your service account should have the `editor` role.
 Download the json file to a secure location.
-We will refer to that loaction as `$gcp_sa_json`. take note of the service account id (it will look like an email address).
+We will refer to that loaction as `$gcp_sa_json`.
+Take note of the service account id (it will look like an email address).
 We will refer to it as `$gcp_sa_id`.

 ## Ansible host preparation